kmdlogic/kmd-logic-document-generation-client/docs/Configuration/Configuration.md

 _(Required)_ The configuration name, any non-empty string is valid.

 - ASPOSE license switch:
-_(Required)_ In order to use `Logic Document Generation` your organization needs to have a valid ASPOSE license.
+_(Required)_ In order to use `Logic Document Generation` your team needs to have a valid ASPOSE license.
 Toggle this switch on to acknowledge that.

 - Levels:
 _(Optional)_ `Logic Document Generation` allows you to consume templates stored in multiple storages, it uses a hierarchical organization where each _**level**_ down the hierarchy is able to override a template found on its parent _**level**_.